Interview with MIEEP students

-Bernhard: I was enrolled in New York University before, my major was economics and I did a minor in East Asian studies, particularly Chinese.
+Bernhard: I was enrolled in New York University before.
+My major was economics, and I did a minor in East Asian studies.
 I chose the MIEEP program because I was interested in the courses that were offered.
-I did econ before and I wanted to continue doing econ.
-I liked the program because it is focused on development economics, also in combination with the international aspect and the different empirical dimensions that it offers.
-And, personally, I liked the fact that it was in Frankfurt where I had an employment opportunity to work with KfW while I was doing my masters.
+I wanted to continue doing economics.
+I liked the program because it is focused on development economics, and also in combination with the international aspect and the different empirical dimensions that it offers.
+And, personally, I liked the fact that it was in Frankfurt where I had an employment opportunity to work with KfW while I was doing my master's.

-Pooya: I did a bachelor in economics and another master's in finance.
-So this is already my second master.
-I chose MIEEP because back then I was planning to go for a Ph.D. in economics, majoring in macroeconomics, and MIEEP was a good preparation for that.
-But currently, I am more interested in getting a job out of the university.
+Pooya: I did a bachelor's in economics and another master's in finance.
+So, this is already my second master.
+I chose MIEEP because I was planning to go for a Ph.D. in economics, majoring in macroeconomics, and MIEEP was a good preparation for that.

 Muzayyan: I studied economics in Azerbaijan.
-I was planning to go for a master and I had an interest in international economics.
-When I saw this program I just went for it.
+I was planning to go for a master's degree, and I had an interest in international economics.
+When I saw this program, I just went for it.

-Darius: I did economics in Münster, so a basic economic bachelor.
+Darius: I did economics in Münster, so a basic economic bachelor's.
 I chose MIEEP because I wanted to deepen my economic background and I also wanted to study in an international environment.
 Having a program including a lot of nationalities from around the whole world was a big plus for me.
-Also, I wanted to go back to Frankfurt since I am from the area and I did my bachelor's somewhere else.

-Nicole: I did a bachelor in “Wirtschaftswissenschaften”, majoring in finance and accounting.
-During my fifth semester, I realized that I really like Economics, even more than finance, and that is when I applied for the economics program.
+Nicole: I did a bachelor's in “Wirtschaftswissenschaften”, majoring in finance and accounting.
+During my fifth semester, I realized that I really like economics, even more than finance, and that was when I applied for the economics program.

-Ida: I already did my bachelor's here at Goethe University.
-Because I already focused on economics during my bachelor – not a lot of people did that but I find it super exciting – I was looking for a master program that puts a lot of weight on economics but also covers development economics and some politics.
+Ida: I did my bachelor's here at Goethe University.
+Because I already focused on economics during my bachelor – not a lot of people did that, but I find it super exciting – I was looking for a master's program that puts a lot of weight on economics but also covers development economics and some politics.
 What is more, Frankfurt is a great city to live in and to work in.
-In the end, did MIEEP cover a lot of politics?
-No, not as much as I had hoped or expected.
-Or at least there where no classes purely focusing on politics.

 Andreas: I studied economics before.
 I chose MIEEP because I looked at the professors online and saw their background, what they’ve done in terms of output.
 And then there's Frankfurt city!

 Pooya: It's different.
-It’s a different system so in this university I understood I should work more with papers.
+In this university I work more with papers.
 I used to work with books, reading one or two books on a topic, but now I am reading articles, books, and journals.
 Now, I actually have a better scope of everything that I am working on.

-Darius: As I touched upon before, it is much more international.
+Darius: It is much more international.
 In my previous studies, the lectures had been in German and all the fellow students were German students.
-At Goethe University, I suddenly came in contact with people from Peru, from Brazil, from Hongkong, … basically all over the world.
+At Goethe University, I suddenly came in contact with people from Peru, from Brazil, from Hongkong, basically all over the world.
 It was really an eye-opener and also to get their views in, was really something special in comparison to my previous studies.

 Ida: The campus is super beautiful and that eases some hard hours in the library.
-When I started to study we still had the old campus in Bockenheim which really differs from campus Westend.
-It’s a lot more pleasant here.
 I did an exchange semester in Paris at a university where I really liked the lectures.
 But on campus, it was difficult to find a seat at the library or to find a group room to study.
 That’s a lot better here.

 Christina: I am happy about the small class size.
 In my year we are only 40 students.
 In my bachelor's, I started with well above 500 fellow students.
 So now everything feels more personal.
-It is easier to get to know other students and classes are less stressful as they are not held in the audimax anymore.
+It is easier to get to know other students and classes are less stressful as they are not held in the large lecture halls anymore.

 Darius: I think the most important skill is structuring or getting to know a topic, understanding it and structuring it for your master thesis or in your seminar paper.
 Then also the ability to present results was something that is really helpful to me.
 In my daily work now I use it, as well.

 Christina: I feel that the professors really want you to understand rather than just learn by heart.
-Before the exams, the workload can get heavy so you should be disciplined and mentally strong to not lose it during these intensive periods.
+Before the exams, the workload can get heavy so you should be disciplined not to lose hope during these intensive periods.

 Bernhard: Generally speaking, I am interested in infrastructure, promoting the development of good infrastructure around the world, especially in emerging economies.
 I am interested in doing that either from an advisory perspective or from a financing perspective.
 Through consulting or through banking.
 I am pretty much open to either, as long as it matches up with infrastructure